rivet-lang/rive/ROADMAP.md

 - [X] Check correct implementation of a trait.
 - [ ] `no_mangle` attribute to avoid function mangling.
-- [ ] `c_union` attribute to indicate that a struct should behave the same as a C union.
 - [ ] Format command (`rivet fmt .`).
 - [ ] Replace Python scripts with Rivet scripts.
 - [ ] Explicit function/method overloading: